uni-notes/uni-notes/docs/CS_Electives/Deep_Learning/02_ANN.md

 Catch: The size of NN should be equal to number of datapoints

 Over-exaggerated property; same property is shared by Nearest Neighbors and splines, but no one cares

-## Hyperparameters

-- Batch size
-- Input size
-- Output size
-- No of hidden layers
-- No of neurons in hidden layers
-- Regularization
-- Loss function
-- Weight initialization technique
-- Optimization
-  - Algorithm
-  - Learning rate
-  - No of epochs

 ## Artificial Neuron

 Most basic unit of an artificial neural network